This four-year programme includes fieldwork at our academics’ research site at the Tagliamento River in Italy

 - Join one of the UK’s leading research universities (member of the Russell Group) and receive a globally-recognised degree

-- Explore the world with us on fieldwork in places such as Florida (USA), the Southern Alps (New Zealand) as well as UK-based fieldwork in your first year in Somerset (England), Cairngorms National Park (Scotland), and right here in London *
+- Explore the world with us on fieldwork in places such as Florida (USA), the Southern Alps (New Zealand) as well as UK-based fieldwork, including opportunities right here in London*

 - Analyse samples from the field and simulate environmental processes in our state-of-the-art laboratories right here on campus

 - Extend your skills and develop your CV by taking up some of our volunteering, work experience or study abroad opportunities and be supported throughout your degree with advice from dedicated geography careers staff

 - Work with leading environmental organisations such as the Royal Society for the Protection of Birds (RSPB), Thames 21, and the South East Rivers Trust with guidance from our staff to develop your own research project

 - Learn from leaders in the discipline – our staff’s research publications were ranked 5th in the UK while the department was ranked 11th overall for its excellence (REF2014).
 They have acted as advisers too for international organisations including UNESCO, Department of Health, Environment Agency, Natural England and more

 - Design your own project alongside our experts and develop the skills to become a researcher in your own right

 - Live in the no.1 city in the UK to be a student; no. 3 in the world based on desirability, academic standards, job prospects and affordability (QS Best Student Cities 2015).